Bill Text: HI HB36 | 2025 | Regular Session | Amended

 (c) As used in this rule, "excited delirium" means a term used to describe a person's state of agitation, excitability, paranoia, extreme aggression, physical violence, and apparent immunity to pain that is not listed in the most current version of the Diagnostic and Statistical Manual of Mental Disorders, or for which the court finds there is insufficient scientific evidence or diagnostic criteria to be recognized as a medical condition.
 "Excited delirium" includes but is not limited to excited delirium syndrome, hyperactive delirium, agitated delirium, and exhaustive mania."

 SECTION 4.
+Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.

 SECTION 5.
-This Act shall take effect upon its approval.
+This Act shall take effect on July 1, 3000.

 Report Title: